 Average velocity while traveling from A to C =200/210 ms-1= 0.95 m/s

 3. Abdul, while driving to school, computes the average speed for his trip to be 20 km.h–1.
 On his return trip along the same route, there is less traffic and the average speed is 30 km.h–1.
 What is the average speed for Abdul’s trip?

-Distance traveled to reach the school = distance traveled to reach home = d (say)
+Distance travelled to reach the school = distance travelled to reach home = d (say)